2026 United States elections: House of Representatives elections

-All 435 voting seats in the United States House of Representatives will be up for election; additionally, elections will be held to select the non-voting delegate for the District of Columbia as well as the non-voting delegates from 4 of the 5 U.S. territories, excluding Puerto Rico.
+All 435 voting seats in the United States House of Representatives will be up for election.
+Additionally, elections will be held to select the non-voting delegate for the District of Columbia and the non-voting delegates from 4 of the 5 U.S. territories, excluding Puerto Rico due to its non-voting delegate serving a 4-year term.
 There are 16 Democratic incumbents in districts Donald Trump won, while only 8 Republican incumbents are in seats won by Harris.

-Ohio and Utah will have new congressional districts this cycle, while Missouri, North Carolina, and Texas redrew its map mid-cycle, and the district map was changed in California following the passage of Prop 50.
+The House map features a number of new congressional maps: Ohio and Utah will have new, court-mandated congressional districts this cycle; Missouri, North Carolina, and Texas redrew their maps mid-cycle; and the district map was changed in California following the passage of Prop 50.

+In Missouri, the legality of a Republican-backed congressional map remained disputed in September 2026.
+On September 8, Supreme Court Justice Brett Kavanaugh declined to intervene in an emergency appeal seeking to allow the new map to be used in the November election.
+Hours later, U.S. District Judge Stephen Clark issued a temporary order requiring Missouri to use the Republican-backed map, conflicting with Missouri Supreme Court ruling that had blocked its use and ordered a referendum on the map.
+The competing rulings left the state's congressional districts unresolved ahead of the general election.

 Special elections

-At least two special elections to the House of Representatives will be held in 2026.
+Six special elections to the House of Representatives were held in 2026.